 ALBANY'S SQUIRE.
 Albany's Squire is a conflation of parts arbitrarily ascribed in the quartos and Folio to "a Servant", "a Messenger", "a Captain", "a Herald", "An officer who bows and goes out", and "The one with the bloody knife."
 (See note III,vii,97, "Squire.")
-The first the audience sees of this strongly individuated character is in scene 14, where the printer gives him the name "2 Seruant" (Q1, 2176.3) (Q2, 2176.3); lines Q, 2176.1-2177.9) were not published in the Folio.
+The first the audience sees of this strongly individuated character is in scene 14, where the printer gives him the name "2 Seruant"(Q1, 2176.3) (Q2, 2176.3); lines Q, 2176.1-2177.9) were not published in the Folio.
 Capell and most other modern editors, including Stanley Wells in The Oxford Shakespeare, identify him as the "Third Servant."
 He was sent by Albany to escort his wife to Gloucester's castle in the role of a messenger to bring back news of the war with France.
 Shakespeare's audience would have induced his rank from his costume: he wears a tabard with his lord's coat of arms.
 Unlike Albany's knights, he is unarmed, and perhaps carries a "Herald's wand" or a caduceus-hence his possession and knowledge of unguents which he applies to Gloucester's eyes.
 In Don Quixote, "The innkeeper before giving the sword thrust of knight errant to Don Quixote, advises him to get a squire who always carries 'bandages and unguents with which to heal (Chap.III)."
 (Paul Chul, "Home remedies in Don Quixote.")

-We next see him in IV,ii where he is identified as a "Gentleman" (Q, 2313) / "Messenger" (F, 2312) who gives Goneril and the duke an eye witness account of Gloucester's blinding.
-He is logically the unnamed actor in scene 22 whom Edmund tells to summon Albany: "bring his constant pleasure" (F, 2849).
+We next see him in IV,ii where he is identified as a "Gentleman" (Q, 2313) / "Messenger" (F, 2312) who gives an eye witness account of Gloucester's blinding to his Lord and his wife.
+He carefully avoids mentioning Goneril's and Regan's complicity for fear of incurring the former's wrath.
+As the saying goes, "no one loves the messenger who brings bad news."

+ALBANY'S SQUIRE is logically the unnamed actor in scene 22 whom Edmund tells to summon the Duke: "bring his constant pleasure" (F, 2849).
 Edward Capell (1768?) identifies the character as an anonymous "Officer; who bows, and goes out."
 Clark and Wright refer to him a "Gentleman, who goes out" in the 1864 Globe Shakespeare (Furness, New Variorum Edition, p.
 306).
 ALBANY'S SQUIRE is logically the same character as the "Gentleman" (F, 3169) or the "one with a bloody knife" (Q, 3169) who returns horrorstricken with the knife Goneril used to kill herself with.
 He is logically the "Captain" (Q, 3265) or "Messenger" (F, 3169) who informs Albany of the news of Edmund's death.

 HERALD TRUMPETER.
 In the final scene, Albany sends for a "Herald" (F, 3051), a Fanfare Trumpeter, whose sole function is to summon Edgar on his buisine: "If you have victory, let the Trumpet sound / For him that brought it" (F, 2885-86).
 (It is the inexperienced young SQUIRE who reads Albany's paper.
-The Squire appears to know nothing at all about heraldry or chivalry, because he has to be told exactly what to say and when to say it by his lord.
+The Squire appears to know nothing at all about heraldry or chivalry, because he has to be told exactly what to say and when to say it by his Lord.
 See note V,i,107, "Come hither, Herald.")